 A P2P port is also capable of rapid transition.
 P2P ports may be used to connect to other bridges.
-Under RSTP, all ports operating in full-duplex mode are considered to be P2P ports, unless manually overridden through configuration.
+Under RSTP/MSTP, all ports operating in full-duplex mode are considered to be P2P ports, unless manually overridden through configuration.

-802.1d/802.1w Compatibility
+802.1d / 802.1w / 802.1s Compatibility

-RSTP can interoperate with legacy equipment and is capable of automatically adjusting BPDU packets to 802.1d format when necessary.
-However, any segment using 802.1 STP will not benefit from the rapid transition and rapid topology change detection of RSTP.
-The protocol also provides for a variable used for migration in the event that legacy equipment on a segment is updated to use RSTP.
+MSTP or RSTP can interoperate with legacy equipment and is capable of automatically adjusting BPDU packets to 802.1d format when necessary.
+However, any segment using 802.1d STP will not benefit from the rapid transition and rapid topology change detection of MSTP or RSTP.
+The protocol also provides for a variable used for migration in the event that legacy equipment on a segment is updated to use RSTP or MSTP.